Home > Get Involved > School Programs > Day Classes

 Content includes

-• Exploring different types and impacts of genetic mutations in human populations
+• Exploring different types, impacts, and causes of genetic mutations in human populations

 • A brief revision of DNA replication and protein synthesis